zpatronus/iclicker_join_class_alarm/README.md

 # iClicker Class Join Alarm

+**Disclaimer: This script is intended for study purposes, specifically to learn and practice coding and automation with Tampermonkey.
+It should not be used to skip classes or abuse attendance systems.
+Please ensure you comply with your institution's attendance policies and use responsibly.**

 This is a Tampermonkey userscript designed to automatically detect when the instructor starts taking attendance on the iClicker student page by identifying the keyword ("course-join-container expanded") in the HTML source.
 When the keyword is found, the script plays an alarm and sends a notification.
 If the keyword is not found after 30 seconds, the page will automatically refresh to ensure you don't miss any updates.

 ## Features